-4.2.2.3 SURVEY FINDINGS
+4.2.2.3 Survey Findings

-No federally-protected or state-protected plant or animal species were observed in the areas surveyed.
-The habitat surveys found potentially suitable habitat for three federal threatened and endangered species:, the Indiana bat, the northern long eared bat, and running buffalo clover.
+There are no known records of federally-protected or state-protected plant or animal species in the DSA.
+The habitat surveys found potentially suitable habitat for three federal threatened and endangered species: the Indiana bat, the northern long eared bat, and running buffalo clover.
 Approximately 244 acres of potential summer habitat for the two bat species is located within the DSA.
 In accordance with Section 7 of the ESA, a Biological Assessment was prepared to analyze the potential impacts of the Proposed Action on the Indiana bat and northern long-eared bat.
 Running buffalo clover surveys were conducted during the flowering period within the project areas identified as potential habitat during the habitat surveys.
 No running buffalo clover was identified during the surveys.
 Suitable habitat was not present for any of the other federal species in the DSA.
 See Appendix C for additional information on the Biological Assessment and the field surveys.